-It’s that time of year when we all give feedback about each other and declare our superpowers to our manager.
+It’s that time of year when we all give feedback about each other and declare our strengths to our manager.

 It can feel like a waste.
-Who came up with “superpower” anyways?
 It’s all squishy and emotional and can be pretty much anything you want as long as you can throw one example at it.
-Then there’s the 38 request for feedback waiting in your inbox.
+Then there’s the 38 request for peer feedback waiting in your inbox.
 Gotta love request from those random people you sat in 3 meetings with.

 I personally take team feedback with a grain of salt.
 I listen and consider the feedback, but also know that it’s none of my business what other people think about me.

 But this year I don’t want to dread it and feel like it’s a waste of time.
 I don’t want to be annoyed that I’m not being promoted.
 I don’t want of feel like it’s a pointless exercise.

 So what do I want to think about the yearly feedback process?